ferenimedez-stab/-cccs106-projects/week2_labs/LAB2_REPORT.md

 - **Error Handling:** Input validation and user feedback
 - **Notes:**
     - The UI elements are not responsive.
-    - Input field errors are not indicated.
+    - Only the name and age fields are required.
-    - Invalid input in the Age field nullifies profile generation.
+    - Invalid input in the `Age` field nullifies profile generation.
     - All other fields accept integers and special characters.
-    - Clicking the <i>Clear Form</i> button resets all input fields, but retains previous dropdown selections.
+    - Clicking the `Clear Form` button resets all input fields, but retains previous dropdown selections.
         - However, this is a frontend issue: if a new selection is not made, no input is registered on the backend.

 ## Technical Skills Developed